ericlaber/ericlaber.github.io/index.md

 15. Reinforcement learning

 ## Notes on the notes below
-I'll be updating the notes as I go along.
+I'll be updating the notes as we go along.
 Some I'll update a lot, some only a little.
 Read ahead of class at you own peril.
 But, be warned, you might learn something that's not on the exam (gasp!)
 Also, there isn't an exam (double gasp!)